vegaprotocol/documentation/docs/concepts/liquidity/rewards-penalties.md

 The market's liquidity fee is provided in the market proposal and this percentage doesn't vary.
 The fee percentage can be changed in an update market proposal.

-2. **Weighted by each provider's supplied liquidity**
+2. **Stake-weighted-average of submitted fees**

 Each liquidity provider submits their desired liquidity fee factor in the liquidity commitment transaction.
 It’s a number between 0 and 1.
 Each fee factor has a weight assigned to it based on the supplied liquidity from each provider.
-The highest weighted fee factor is then used as the liquidity fee factor.
+The fee factor that's used is the weighted average of all those submitted.
 The final fee factor is converted into a percentage.

+In the example below, three liquidity providers bid for their chosen fee factor.
+The final factor is the stake-weighted average of the three.

+[LP 1 stake = 120 ETH, LP 1 liquidity-fee-factor = 0.5%]
+[LP 2 stake = 20 ETH, LP 2 liquidity-fee-factor = 0.75%]
+[LP 3 stake = 60 ETH, LP 3 liquidity-fee-factor = 3.75%]

+then

+liquidity fee factor = ((120 * 0.5%) + (20 * 0.75%) + (60 * 3.75%)) / (120 + 20 + 60) = 1.5%

 3. **Marginal cost**